SVG360: Editable Multiview Vector Graphics from a Single SVG: Method

-\textbf{Multi-view raster generation.} Generating accurate and geometrically consistent multi-view images from a single SVG input is challenging, as purely 2D generation approaches struggle to ensure structural coherence across views.
-To address this, we adopt a generative 3D-based approach to synthesize multi-view images.
+Generating accurate and geometrically consistent multiview images from a single SVG input is challenging, since purely 2D generation approaches often struggle to maintain structural coherence across viewpoints.
+To obtain a stable raster support for subsequent segmentation and vectorization, we adopt a generative 3D-based approach to synthesize target views.

-Although several recent single-image 3D methods (e.g., Sparc3D~\cite{sparc3d2025} and Hi3DGen~\cite{hi3dgen2025}) demonstrate strong geometric fidelity, they primarily focus on precise shape reconstruction and often do not provide fully textured, render ready outputs.
-Such geometry-only representations are unsuitable for our color consistent raster to SVG multi-view workflow.
+Although several recent single-image 3D methods, such as Sparc3D~\cite{sparc3d2025} and Hi3DGen~\cite{hi3dgen2025}, demonstrate strong geometric fidelity, they primarily focus on precise shape reconstruction and often do not provide fully textured, render-ready outputs.
+Such geometry-centered representations are less suitable for our color-consistent raster-to-SVG workflow, where each generated view must provide both object structure and appearance cues for vector reconstruction.
 Considering open-source availability, generation efficiency, and the level of visual fidelity required by our task, we adopt Trellis~\cite{trellis2024} as the backbone 3D generator.
-Trellis offers a balanced trade-off between geometric accuracy and texture consistency, and remains efficient and practical for producing coherent multi-view rasters from a single SVG input.
+Trellis offers a practical trade-off between geometric plausibility and texture consistency, making it suitable for producing coherent multiview rasters from a single SVG input.

 Trellis represents assets in a unified structured latent space and decodes them into multiple 3D formats, including meshes and 3D Gaussians~\cite{trellis2024}.
 Its mesh decoder builds on FlexiCubes~\cite{flexicubes2023}, predicting per-voxel signed-distance values and extracting a watertight surface from the zero-level isosurface.
-While both decoders yield high-fidelity results, converting the latent to a mesh and then rasterizing from many viewpoints introduces extra discretization and baking steps, which may accumulate appearance deviations relative to the input SVG style and incur nontrivial runtime overhead.
-For efficiency and fidelity, we directly use the 3D Gaussian decoder and render dense multi-view rasters via Gaussian splatting, which preserves the appearance statistics needed by our downstream segmentation and vectorization stages.
+While mesh decoding provides explicit geometry, converting the latent representation to a mesh and then rasterizing it from many viewpoints introduces additional discretization and baking steps.
+These steps may accumulate appearance deviations relative to the input SVG style and incur nontrivial runtime overhead.
+For efficiency and appearance fidelity, we directly use the 3D Gaussian decoder and render dense multiview rasters through Gaussian splatting.
+The resulting views provide geometrically coherent image observations for cross-view part propagation and part-aware vectorization.